cpfaff/rbefdata_paper/paper/rbefdata.md

 Today we face a deluge of data, scientists need to deal with in many different disciplines.
-While there are already good software solutions to assist researcher throughout the data life cycle, the applicability of the solutions to certain scientific domains often varies.
-Especially domains with a high degree of interdisciplinary interactions and heterogeneity in methods and data like ecology are facing problems in dealing with some highly valuable concepts like ontologies.
-Those potentially can be used to improve or automate some of the most common tasks in analyses starting from finding relevant data to cleaning and merging as well as they can facilitate the exchange of data.
+While there are already good software solutions to assist researcher throughout the data life cycle, the applicability of the solutions to certain scientific domain often varies.
 We here introduce the `rbefata` package that connects to the open source data management platform `BEFdata` that has been developed and is used within the BEF-China experiment.
 We show the use of the package and its interaction with the data management platform using an example workflow that integrates two datasets from the BEF-China experiment.
-The analysis in the workflow is representing already published results so the data will be open access in the near future.
-Finally we discuss the introduced combination of software in the context the data life cycle and current as well as future data management requirements.
-Additionally we give an outlook on upcoming semantical features like assisted search and merging functionality to be integrated with `rbefdata` and `BEFdata`.
+The analysis in the workflow is representing already published results, so the data will be open access in the near future.
+Finally we discuss the introduced combination of software in the context of the data life cycle and current as well as future data management requirements.
+Additionally we give an outlook on upcoming semantical features like an assisted search and smart merging functionality to be integrated with `rbefdata` and `BEFdata`.

 ## Introduction